 Late applicants will be offered aid from any funds which have not been depleted.
-We may even continue to offer aid on a funds-available basis after the 2013-2014 academic year has begun.
-However, regardless of funding availability, we cease awarding Tulane Need-Based Scholarship funding for applications completed after April 1, 2014 (in the spring of the academic year).
+We may even continue to offer aid on a funds-available basis after the 2021-2022 academic year has begun.
+However, regardless of funding availability, we cease awarding need-based Tulane Scholarship funding for applications completed after March 1, 2022 (in the spring of the academic year).